John Livingston Nevius: Biography

-In 1871, they moved to Chefoo and built a house there called "Nan Lou".
+In 1871, they moved to Yantai and built a house there called "Nan Lou".
 In 1873, John embarked on a taxing 600-mile missionary tour by foot, finding rest and sustenance at whatever establishments he could find along the way.
 In 1877, there was a famine in the province of Shantung (the "Great North China Famine"), and he played a pivotal role in raising funds, setting up a food distribution centre and organising a relief corps from quarters at Kao-Yai.
 Famine struck again in 1889, and Nevius's abilities were, once more, called upon.

 Nevius continued with his missionary work to country areas until 1887, travelling thousands of miles, often under arduous conditions of terrain, weather etc. In 1890, he travelled to Korea and, although he stayed for only 2 weeks, his "Nevius Plan" (see below) was subsequently adopted and led to rapid growth of the church there.
-He died suddenly, at home, in October 1893, and was buried in the cemetery at Chefoo.
+He died suddenly, at home, in October 1893, and was buried in the cemetery at Yantai.

 Nevius was the author of several books covering the subjects of Chinese religions, spiritual practices and social and political life, spirit possession and missionary work; his wife also wrote an exhaustive biography (see bibliography).

+Nevius wrote "Demon Possession" (also titled "Demon Possession and Allied Themes"), published 1894, in which he attests to several cases of demonic possession among the Chinese, and argues that demons exist, and that their instances are consistent with those in ancient and biblical scripture.
+He notes that Christian teaching is the most effective method of exorcism, and documents its performance by Christians of all denominations, and even non-believing Chinese.
+He argues, and analyses contemporary scientific literature, that demons are real in spiritual form.
+The possessed, he says, frequently show knowledge of scripture, rhymes or languages which the possessee is ignorant of; or display supernatural abilities.
+Both, he says, are evidence of genuine spiritual demonic possession.